The Ultimate Guide to Mastering Your Film School Application: Expert Discoveries for Cinematic Legends

 - Supervisors from internships or film-related jobs.

-Pro Tip: Give your recommenders plenty of time and provide them with details about the school and your aims.
+Pro Tip: Give your recommenders plenty of time and give them with details about the school and your goals.

 5. Prepare for the Interview

-Many film schools require an interview as part of the admissions process.
+Many film schools need an interview as part of the admissions process.

 - Know Your Portfolio: Be ready to discuss your work and the creative process behind it.